 Statue of Emperor Hadrian

-The statue of Roman emperor Hadrian (117 – 138 CE) was discovered on a wall inside Temple of Hera in Olympia, Greece, and is now on display at the Olympia Archaeological Museum.
+The statue of Roman emperor Hadrian (117 – 138 CE) was discovered on a wall inside the Temple of Hera in Olympia, Greece, and is now on display at the Olympia Archaeological Museum.

 As a supporter and admirer of Greece, Emperor Hadrian toured Greece in 124 CE and committed vast resources for numerous engineering projects, including aqueducts, and rebuilding temples and monuments throughout Greece.